scliubit/PPT2Video/README.md

 # PPT2Video

-generate video with voice narration from ppt/pdf Slides
+generate video with voice narration from ppt/pdf Slides.
+Make your slides (`Slides.pdf`) and write down your narration manuscript (`speech.txt`) here, then you can generate the video presentation using `generate.py`.

 For Linux/macOS, the procedure goes like: